-The goal of Phase 1 is to develop a solution based on a well-defined theory of change for how that solution is expected to lead to improved outcomes for students (or teachers) in a specific community.
+The goal of Phase 1 is to develop a solution based on a well-defined theory of change for how that solution is expected to lead to improved outcomes for students (or teachers) in a priority community.

-Before entering Phase 1, your organization should already have partnered with a defined community to identify the problem they hope to solve during Phase 1.
-During Phase 1, organizations and community collaborators work together to unpack the problem and co-design a solution.
-By the end of Phase 1, the solution should have a well-defined theory of change that is developed in partnership with the community in focus.
+Before entering Phase 1, your organization should already have partnered with a defined priority community to identify the problem they hope to solve during Phase 1.
+During Phase 1, organizations and stakeholders from the priority community work together to unpack the problem and codesign a solution.
+By the end of Phase 1, the solution should have a well-defined theory of change that is developed in partnership with the priority community.